 I’ve compiled a list of my favorite memoirs of women who have overcome the odds and gone on to do great things with their lives.
-Browse these 15 inspirational stories of women who lived with intention.
+So browse these 15 inspirational stories of women who lived with intention.

 *This post contains affiliate links.
 Please read my disclosure page for more information.

 There’s something about reading a story knowing that it was based on something that really happened.
 That someone, despite the odds, made it.
-These stories pump me up in my own life.
-They make my dreams and goals seem that much more attainable.
+These stories pump me up in my own life. and also make my dreams and goals seem that much more attainable.

 1. “Kisses from Katie” by Katie Davis